facebookincubator/velox/velox/functions/README.md

   }
 ```

-You can find more examples in the code base by searching for FunctionBaseTest
+You can find more examples in the code base by searching for FunctionBaseTest.